khalieq/cloud/README.md

   	- Load Balancing focus on keeping a service available

 - What is the advantage of a jump box?
-   	- The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.
-   	- The advantage of a JumpBox is the orgination point for launching Administrative Tasks.
-This ultimately sets the JumpBox as a SAW (Secure Admin Workstation).
-All Administrators when conducting any Administrative Task will be required to connect to the JumpBox (SAW) before perfoming any task/assignment.
+   	- Allows users secure access to the server by adding another layer of security

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the changes to the Logs and system traffic.

 - What does Filebeat watch for?
-   	- Filebeat watches for any information in the file system which has been changed and when it has.
-   	- Filebeat watches for log files/locations and collects log events
+   	- lightweight shipper for shipping and centralizing data
 - What does Metricbeat record?
-  	- Metricbeat takes the metrics and statistics that collects and ships them to the output you specify.
-   	- Metricbeat records metric and statistical data from the operating system and from services running on the server.
+  	- lightweight shipper that collects metric information on the operating system and services running on the server

 The configuration details of each machine may be found below.